475 Riverside Drive

-Starting July 31, 2016, Commonweal will no longer accept unsolicited submissions by email.
+Commonweal no longer accepts unsolicited submissions by email.
 We encourage you to send us your manuscript via Submittable.
 You will receive a confirmation that your manuscript has been received and will be able to check the status of your submission.
-In the meantime, manuscripts or queries should be e-mailed to [email protected].
-If possible, please send as a Microsoft Word attachment.

-- "Upfronts", running from 1,000 to 1,500 words, are brief, "newsy" and reportorial, giving facts, information, and some interpretation behind the "headlines of the day."
+- "Upfronts," running from 1,500 to 2,500 words, are brief, "newsy" and reportorial, giving facts, information, and some interpretation behind the "headlines of the day."

-- "Last Word" column, a 750-word reflection, usually of a personal nature, on some aspect of the human condition: spiritual, individual, political, or social.
+- The "Last Word" column, running from 750 to 1,300 words, is a more personal reflection, on some aspect of the human condition: spiritual, individual, political, or social.